prabalbhandari04/books/README.md

 This repository contains the backend implementation for a Book Store Application, focusing on user management, book management, purchase history, and revenue tracking for authors.

-Entities Users Types
+Entities Users Types are :

-Author Admin Retail Users
+Author ,Admin, Retail Users

-Actions

-Buy books View purchase history

 Books Attributes

-bookId: Unique identifier (e.g., book-1, book-2, \...) authors: Single
+bookId: Unique identifier (e.g., book-1, book-2, \...)
-or multiple authors sellCount: Either stored in the database or computed dynamically based on purchase history title: Unique string value (used as a slug for the book URL) description: Book description price: Range value between 100 and 1000
+authors: Single or multiple authors
+sellCount: Either stored in the database or computed dynamically based on purchase history
+title: Unique string value (used as a slug for the book URL)
+description: Book description
+price: Range
+value between 100 and 1000

 Purchase History Attributes

 Unique ID format: {{YEAR}}-{{MONTH}}-{{numeric increment id}}
-purchaseId: Unique identifier (e.g., 2021-01-1, 2021-01-2, \...) bookId:
+purchaseId: Unique ID format: {{YEAR}}-{{MONTH}}-{{numeric increment id}}
-Unique identifier of the book purchased userId: Unique identifier of the user who purchased the book purchaseDate: Date of purchase price: Price of the book at the time of purchase quantity: Number of books purchased
+bookId: Unique identifier of the book purchased
+userId: Unique identifier of the user who purchased the book
+purchaseDate: Date of purchase
+price: Price of the book at the time of purchase

-Actions

-Users can view their purchase history
+quantity: Number of books purchased

 Revenue Tracking for Authors